Costa Rica - Carbon Neutral by 2020

 Photo Credit: ecoseed

 100% Renewable Energy Goal:

-95-99% renewable power already achieved, as part of a goal to be carbon neutral by 2021
+Carbon neutrality by 2021.
+95-99% renewable power already achieved, as part of this goal.

 The Costa Rican government set a goal for the country to become carbon neutral by 2021.
 Regarding the energy piece of this program, the nation has already achieved 95-99% renewable electricity, approximately 80% of which is produced by hydropower.
 While water is abundant and local, it is considered an insecure resource at this high a percentage of the power mix.
 Large scale hydropower also can cause negative impacts on the environment and local communities.
 Moving forward, Costa Rica may diversify its renewable electricity system and emphasize ecologically sustainable technologies, such as solar, small wind turbines, and biogas from organic waste.